bluescan/tacentview/docs/cli.md

 ```
 tacentview -c --op levels[0.2,0.6,0.8,0.1,0.9,4,R,false]
 ```
-Adjusts image levels like _Example 16_ except we specify all five black and white points explicitly.
+Adjusts image levels like the previous example except we specify all five black and white points explicitly.
 The 4 is the zero-based frame number to operate on if you have an animated or multi-page input image.
 If this is set to -1 or * it adjusts levels on all frames.
 The `R` means the red channel only.
 Choices are R, G, B, RGB (the default), and A. The last argument lets you specify a continuous or discontinuous function for the mid-point gamma algorithm.
 False means discontinuous at gamma 1 (approximates Photoshop).
 True means use a continuous base-10 power curve that smoothly transitions the full range (similar to the GIMP).\
 \
 \
 **Example {% increment egnum %} - Contrast**